albush/cszsa.com/content/menu/training.md

 draft = false
 menuname = "Classes"
 classes = ["improv101", "improv301"]
-intro = "Our next round of Improv 101 classes are forming now for Saturdays, starting September 29th; 301 classes will be on Sundays, starting September 16th."
+intro = "Our next round of Improv 101 classes are forming now for Saturdays 1-4pm, starting September 29th; 301 classes will be on Sundays 1-4pm, starting September 16th."
 +++

 ---